Skip to main content

 ghcr.io/we-amp/pagespeed-combined:latest

 Replace BACKEND_HOST/BACKEND_PORT with your origin.
-The combined image suits evaluation and small single-host deployments; for production, run the worker and nginx as separate services (below) so you can scale and update them independently. :latest is published only on the combined image — the worker and nginx images ship immutable version tags (for example :2.0.29).
+The combined image suits evaluation and small single-host deployments; for production, run the worker and nginx as separate services (below) so you can scale and update them independently — see the production deployment guide for the hardened setup. :latest is published only on the combined image — the worker and nginx images ship immutable version tags (for example :2.0.36).

 ACCEPT_EULA=Y acknowledges the Terms of Service, which govern your use of the image whether licensed or running unlicensed to evaluate.
 The container prints the terms URL on startup if you omit the flag.